robmarkcole/kaggle-ships-in-satellite-imagery-with-YOLOv8/README.md

 </p>

 ## Validation metrics
+Metrics for the best models, which are in the `models` folder:
 | Metric      | yolov8n | yolov8m   |
 | :----:      |  :----: | :----:    |
 | Precision   | 0.919   | 0.943     |